wavemotion-dave/Excalibur/manual.md

 For example, the equation 45.2 + (6 / 2.98) \* 44.33

 You would enter 6, enter 2.98 and press the Divide key.
 Enter 44.33 (which pushes the result of the previous divide up to the Y register) and press the multiply key.
 Once again, the result is in the X register.
 Enter 45.2 and press the plus key.
 The result is the final result of the equation above.

-Now that you know how enter numbers on the stack, it’s time to learn how to perform basic operations on those numbers.
-See the summary of Numeric Entry to see all the forms of numeric entry then move onto the Addition/Subtraction section of this help file to see how work with these numbers on the stack.